gsamuele78/Linux-File-Librarian/README.md

 - **Non-Destructive:** Your original files are never touched or deleted.
 The system only copies the selected files to a new location.
 - **Intelligent Categorization:** Uses a multi-tiered approach (TTRPG knowledge base, folder name analysis, file type) to logically sort every file.
 - **Robust & Transparent:** Handles common errors (like corrupted files or broken web links) gracefully and provides clear feedback.
+- **Clean Logging:** Automatically cleans old log files at startup to prevent disk space issues and provide fresh logs for each run.

 ## Installation (Debian 12 / Ubuntu)